-Balance sheet
+Balance Sheet

-The District's Proposition E Building Fund balance as of June 30, 2018 was \$31,203,598 (see Table A-1).
-The \$40.8 million in Cash in County Treasury represents cash held at the San Diego County Treasurer for purposes associated only with the bond authorization approved by the voters.
+The District's Proposition E Building Fund balance as of June 30, 2019 was \$4,190,920(see Table A-1).
+The \$7.9 million in Cash in County Treasury represents cash held at the San Diego County Treasurer for purposes associated only with the bond authorization approved by the voters.
 The funds are used to finance the modernization of school sites.
+Construction began during the summer of 2019 for Sunnyside Elementary.